-Join Mike Meyers for an in-depth discussion in this video Using multiple monitors, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Using multiple monitors, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - To paraphrase an old term, you can't be too rich,…too thin, or have too many monitors.…Windows has supported multiple monitors…since way back in, like Windows 1998.…Multiple monitors are fantasstic.…For someone like me, if I'm writing a book…I can keep my text on one screen,…and I can be playing World of Warcraft--…I mean checking my graphics on the other screen as I work.…I don't know how you can use multiple monitors but…I want you to understand that…Windows supports it very, very simply.…First of all, you do not need…some kind of special multiple-monitor video card.…